decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 Once the `render()` function sends this scene to the engine, the engine takes care of the positions, assets and geometries.

-To optimize things, we only send the differences in the scene to the actual client.
-So if the scene has a shoal of fish and only one of them moves, the SDK will send only that delta to the client, the fish that moved.
+To optimize performance, we only send the changes in the scene to the actual client, not the entire contents of it.
+So if the scene has a shoal of fish and only one of them moves, the API will send only that delta to the client, the one fish that moved.
 This makes things faster for the client and is completely transparent to the developer of the scene.

 ## Taking Inspiration from React